TeohKF/Getting-and-Cleaning-Data_Course-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+# Transformations performed

+1. Require the revelant packages.
+2. Load the train and test data.
+3. Load the features and labels.
+4. Extract the required measurements only.
+5. Name/label the activities propoerly in the data set.
+6. Process and merge the data